jmeter-maven-plugin/jmeter-maven-plugin/README.md

 		   <java.property>value</java.property>
 		</jmeterJavaProperties>

-This has the same effect as using -D on the command line, as described here (search for section 2.4.7).
+This has the same effect as using -D on the command line.

 * JMeter log level